|Why Programming Languages?|

 The course presents those ideas primarily by having you implement interpreters, although you will also implement some type checkers and compilers.
 Those kinds of programs are particularly well suited to functional programming techniques, which is why the course gives you practice writing functional programs.
 At the same time, the process of implementing a programming-language construct as part of an interpreter provides a deeper understanding of the concept than merely using the construct in a few programs.

-The ideas presented in the course will help students more easily recognize the capabilities and current and future programming languages.
+The ideas presented in the course will help students more easily recognize the capabilities of current and future programming languages.
 The ideas should also help students become better programmers in general.
 The goal is of the course is not to prepare students to implement new programming languages, although the concepts of the course are certainly a prerequisite for any student who has that goal.

 Students taking the course should have significant programming experience already, but no previous experience with functional programming is required; the course will teach those concepts.
 We will implement interpreters in the Plait language, which is a dialect of Racket.
 Naturally, no experience with Plait or Racket is assumed.